sharrison5/LaTeX_Templates/README.md

 --------------------
 ### Installing extra fonts

-The default serif font is *GaramondNo8 with expert features* via the `garamondx` package.
-The `getnonfreefonts` script can be used to install the extra fonts which cannot be bundled with TeX Live.
+The `getnonfreefonts` script can be used to install some extra fonts which cannot be bundled with TeX Live (e.g. Garamond No. 8).
 To do this use the
 following:
 ```
 # From https://tex.stackexchange.com/a/47504